From Isotonic to Lipschitz Regression: A New Interpolative Perspective on Shape-restricted Estimation: Numerical Studies

-In this section, we consider the multivariate extensions assuming an additive structure for the underlying regression functions, as discussed in Remark~\ref{example:additive} from Section~\ref{subsec:decomposition}.
-For this set of numerical studies, we also investigate the Generalized Additive Model (\texttt{GAM}) with the dimension of basis set to $30$.
-We first consider two examples with 2-dimensional covariates $x=(x_1, x_2)$: \begin{itemize} \item Scenario 1 (2d): $f(x) := f_1(x_1) - f_1(x_2)$, \item Scenario 2 (2d): $f(x) := f_2(x_1; 3, 1) - f_2(x_2; 3, 1)$, \end{itemize} where the component functions $f_1,f_2$ are defined in \eqref{eq:f1} and \eqref{eq:f2}.
-Similar to the univariate cases, we anticipate that our proposed method will converge essentially at a rate of $n^{-2/3}$ for Scenario 1 and $n^{-1}$ for Scenario 2.
+This section considers the multivariate covariates under an additive structure, as discussed in Proposition~\ref{example:additive-index} from Section~\ref{subsec:multi-variate}.
+The implementation is based on the algorithm presented in \Cref{supp: additive algorithm}.
+This set of numerical studies also includes the results based on the Generalized Additive Model (\texttt{GAM}).
+We use the implementation based on R package \texttt{mgcv} \citep{mgcv} with the number of the basis of each smoothing spline is set to $30$.
+We first consider two examples with 2-dimensional covariates $x=(x_{[1]}, x_{[2]})$ and two examples with 5-dimensional covariates $x=(x_{[1]}, \ldots,x_{[5]})$.
+All components in each setting follow independent uniform distributions over $[0,1]$.
+Similar to the univariate case, we only provide a brief description.
+Each function is formally defined in \Cref{supp: regression description}. \begin{itemize} \item Scenario 1 (2d): Each additive component is identical to Scenario 1 from the univariate case, which corresponds to the ``worst case'' for $\mathcal{F}(1,L)$ class. \item Scenario 2 (2d): Each additive component is identical to Scenario 2 from the univariate case, which corresponds to the ``low complexity case'' for $\mathcal{F}(1,L)$ class. \item Scenario 3 (5d): Each component is identical to Scenario 1 from the univariate case. \item Scenario 4 (5d): Each component is identical to Scenario 2 from the univariate case. \end{itemize} Similar to the univariate cases, we anticipate the proposed method to converge essentially at a rate of $n^{-2/3}$ for Scenario 1,3 and $n^{-1}$ for Scenario 2,4.
+We discuss the justification behind this argument in \Cref{supp: regression description}.